 EXCEL PROJECTS DELIVERED:

 BASF - BIT aplication (Excel component).
-This tool was designed using input from SAP staged and stored in Access database files and text files and fed into the Excel Power Pivots and DAX formula language to for sales team to track their performance.
+This tool was designed using input from SAP staged and stored in Access database files and text files and fed into the Excel Power Pivots and Power BI model built on DAX functions for sales team to track their performance.

 Wells Fargo/Trust Services - System testing scheduling tool for the testing team to track weekly UAT and SIT testing activities.